belvip/Java-spring-boot-Ecommerce/README.md

 This project is an e-commerce application built using Spring Boot.
 It includes managing product categories, creating controllers, and setting up RESTful endpoints.

+### Key Features
+- **Spring Data JPA**: Provides a high-level, consistent API for interacting with databases.
+- **H2 In-memory Database**: For testing and local development purposes.
+- **REST API**: Exposes endpoints to manage e-commerce entities such as categories, products, etc.

 ## Getting Started

 ### Project Initialization